richardp6889/sep11-freedom-project/tool/learning-log.md

 reread most of the impactjs documentation and began creating a level for my game.

 01/06
 I moved the working impact folder into my projects folder and started working on the player.js.
 Switch the bricks for the level with a moss.

+02/21
+I extend the first level and added the background for it

 <!--
 * Links you used today (websites, videos, etc)